Kathryn Finney

 Black women entrepreneurs

-Black women entrepreneurs: how to build, fund, and scale in a system that wasn't built for you
+Build, fund, and scale in a system that wasn't built for you.

 Start here.